 I am posting some links &/or copies of articles that may be of interest to those researching Rutherford slaves or slaveholders.
 My intent is never to abuse copyrights, so links will be cited and attributed the best I can, but I also want to show enough information to be useful to those who read this section.
 If anyone who owns these articles feels I've misused the info, please advise your ownership or connection to them, and email your request for removal or a change to the citations, as necessary.

-See a few to the right, with links to the sites they are on.
+See a few to the lower right, with links to the sites they are on.
 Occasionally links change, so please report any broken ones.

 These are some others that may help you if you are interested or are researching your family history:

+I do have some further Genealogical information related to those mentioned in the "Joe Rutherford narrative", so if that's of interest - email me and I can share what I have.
 If you find any history of Rutherford-related slaves or slave-owners we can add to this section, please email me so I can add them.
 If your family has slave history you'd like to document somewhere online, even if not Rutherford-related, please send me the information you'd like to see posted here, with proper attributions if any apply.

 CLICK to Visit the Virginia Museum of History and Culture - Unknown No Longer: A Database of Virginia Slave Names